liquinlab/elm-smile/docs/labconfig.md

-# Configuring a base repo for a lab/organization
+# :test_tube: Setup a base repo

-If you would like to use <SmileText/> in new lab/organization you need to configure a small set of services (Github, Firebase, Slack, and a webserver) to play well together.
+If you would like to use <SmileText/> in new lab/organization or for yourself you need to configure a small set of services (Github, Firebase, Slack, and a webserver) to play well together.
 This document walks you through the steps to configure a set up so that multiple users in a lab can share the same resources.

 Even if you are using Smile alone you still will need to configure these services the first time you develop an experiment.
 However, afterwards you can